maksyuki/TaichiGAME/README.md

 ```
 the video or gif is saved as `./export-res/video.mp4` and `./export-res/video.gif` by default.

-> NOTE: TaichiGAME use taichi's APIs to export video, so you need to install the `ffmpeg` first.
+> NOTE: TaichiGAME uses taichi's APIs to export video, so you need to install the `ffmpeg` first.
 How to install ffmpeg you can refer to [Install ffmpeg](https://docs.taichi.graphics/lang/articles/misc/export_results#export-videos) section of taichi doc.

 If you want to know more details, you can refer to the official example [`testbed.py`](./examples/testbed.py).